 Notes

-- If you want to add even more flavour to the soup, cook the onion, garlic and peppers along with the beef before adding it all to the crockpot (or cook it right in the slow cooker if it has a saute function).
+- If you want to add even more flavor to the soup, cook the onion, garlic and peppers along with the beef before adding it all to the crockpot (or cook it right in the slow cooker if it has a saute function).
 This helps to caramelize the vegetables and bring out more natural sweetness.

 - The soup thickens up more the longer that it sits.
 If you make this soup in advance and want it to be more “soupy,” you may wish to stir in some extra broth right before serving.